jnpacker/ocm-enhancements/enhancements/sig-architecture/64-placementStrategy/README.md

 // Subset of the created placementDecision with label. type DecisionGroup struct {
-	// Label to be added to the created placement Decisions Label string  `json:"labels,omitempty"`
+	// group name to be added to the created placement Decisions labels groupName string  `json:"GroupName,omitempty"`

   // LabelSelector to select clusters subset by label.
 	// +optional